makrai/notes/zarriess21-decoding-survey.md

 * additional heuristics to shape or truncate the model distributions.
 A
 * temperature sampling [157] that shapes the probability distribution with a temperature t and can be seen as a parameter of the softmax calculation [71]
-  * often used with low temperatures, i.e., α < 1, as this skews the distribution to the high probability events.
+  * often used with low temperatures, ie, α < 1, as this skews the distribution to the high probability events.
 A
   * detailed evaluation of the effect of temperature on quality and diversity is reported by Caccia+ [103]: they find the